 Rates include a wholly organic buffet breakfast of homemade bread and pastries, cereal, fresh fruit, eggs, cheese, fresh coffee and Kusmi tea.

 If you fall in love with the hotel’s Dutch minimalism, nose around the design shop; treasures include Carolina Wilcke’s porcelain vases and Reinier Bosch’s fluid, steel candlesticks.
 Smith guests get 15 per cent off.

 The château stoppers its barrels from 12 November to 1 April.

 At the hotel

-Spa, hammam, sauna, gym, free WiFi throughout, and free parking on-site.
-In rooms: iPod dock, tea- and Nespresso coffee-making facilities, minibar, and Aesop bath products.
+Spa treatments, hammam, sauna, gym, free WiFi throughout, electric bikes for rent and free parking on-site.
+In rooms: iPod dock, tea- and Nespresso coffee-making facilities, minibar, and Être organic bath products.

 Our favourite rooms

 Some of the 10 rooms are based in the main château, others in the adjacent farmhouse or gardener’s cottage.
 If we had to choose (trust us, this isn’t easy), we’d have to go for the Fontenay suite in the farmhouse, overlooking the pool.
 It’s on two floors, connected by a spiral, Venetian-made staircase; wooden beams criss-cross the whitewashed bedroom, purple velvet chairs are grouped together in the high-ceilinged living room, and the tiled, open bathroom is kitted out with designs by Spanish designer Patricia Urquiola.